meganw22/service-savvy/README.md

 ## Introduction

-Service savvy is a centralised platform for communication between users and maintenance staff.
+Service Savvy is a centralised platform for communication between users and maintenance staff.
 This service enables users to articulate their maintenance needs quickly and accurately to support smoother operations within the workplace.
 This platform is user friendly, with a simple design and effective tracking and feedback capabilities for both the users and maintenance team.

 ## User Stories
 - As a user, I want to be able to create a new maintenance item, providing essential details about the issue.